Azure/azure-sdk-for-java/sdk/resourcemanager/docs/THREAD_POOL_AND_CONNECTION_POOL.md

 Reference: [Azure Resource Manager](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/resourcemanager#include-the-recommended-packages)

 ### Configure Reactor thread pool size:
-By default, Azure client subscribes on Schedulers.parallel(), which has a thread pool of size equal to available processor count.
+If you are using [azure-core-http-netty](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/core/azure-core-http-netty) as the `HttpClient` implementation, which this guide is, the reactive stream will be subscribed on Schedulers.parallel() by default, which has a thread pool of size equal to available processor count.
 It is a static pool and is shared in nature.
 You can change the pool size by specifying the environment variable `reactor.schedulers.defaultPoolSize`.

 Reference: